-It’s shocking, confusing, and heart-wrenching when your partner leaves.
-I think learning how to let go of someone you love is about rediscovering your passion and identity, so I want to focus on reconnecting with the most important person in your life: you.
+I know how shocking, confusing, and heart-wrenching when your partner leaves.
+It’s devastating – and it changes how you see yourself.
+I believe learning how to let go of someone you love is about rediscovering your passion and identity.
+Here, I focus on reconnecting with the most important person in your life: you.

 How to Let Go of Someone You Love

 It’s important to remember that letting go of someone you love isn’t something you do once – and poof!
 You’re free, healed, and happy.
 Rather, letting go is a journey peppered with steps forward and steps backward, good days and bad days.

 1. Accept that you did the best you could in your relationship.
 Don’t waste your time or energy feeling guilty or bad about the choices you made in your relationship.
 You did the best you could, you loved as much as you were able.
 No matter what you did or didn’t do in your relationship, it ended — and it probably would have ended regardless.
 If you want to be happy and healthy – which involves learning how to let go of someone you love – you need practice acceptance.